laurentbarraud/AnimSprites/Readme.md

 v0.4 added features:
 - [x] Added a button in the build menu to add a bush.
-- [x] Added a BreakableSolidPictureBox with a health counter that implements the IBreakable interface.
+- [x] Added a BreakableSolidPictureBox with a health counter that implements the IBreakable interface and hermits from SolidPictureBox.
-- [x] Added collision detection when the player attacks with CTRL key.
+- [x] Added collision detection when the player attacks with Ctrl key.
 - [x] Added a visual effect class, which contains a method to generate a sword effect (slash) on a target when hit
 - [x] Added a fade-to-transparent effect, for when the object is destroyed.
-- [x] Added the persistence of platforms and bushes, as a string stored in app.settings.
+- [x] Added the persistence of platforms and bushes.
+They're saved whenever a new object is created, moved or deleted as a SimpleLevelObject in app.settings.
+At startup of the app, all objects are loaded from these settings.

 ### Unit tests: